openhab/openhabian/README.md

 The project provides two things:

-*   a set of scripts to set up openHAB on any Debian based system (Raspberry Pi OS, Ubuntu)
+*   a set of scripts to set up openHAB on any Debian based system incl.
+    Raspberry Pi OS, Ubuntu
 *   a complete **SD-card image pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for all *Raspberry Pi* models.